The German financial landscape in 2026: balancing HGB tradition with IFRS & CSRD evolution

 However, the reporting requirements will be simplified.
 Companies will need to report less information, sector-specific reporting will be removed or voluntary, and smaller companies will not face additional reporting demands beyond the voluntary VSME standards.

-EFRAG has submitted the simplified ESRS standards to the European Commission, which will now process them.
+EFRAG has submitted technical advice including draft ESRS standards to the European Commission, which will now process them.

 As a result, fewer companies will fall within the scope of CSRD, reporting will start later than previously expected, and the tagging timeline remains open, alongside a reduced number of datapoints to report.
 The focus now turns to the implementation phase, including how the new thresholds are reflected in national legislation, the timelines across EU Member States, and when sustainability data can be expected in XBRL format.